 Students who violate their status may apply for reinstatement to regain their F-1 visa status.
 Reinstatement is a complex adjudication process that requires academic counseling and immigration assistance from an international student advisor.
 If you do not apply within 5 months, you may become ineligible for reinstatement so you are advised to apply as soon as you are notified that you are out of status.
 Reinstatement requires an application and fee to CIS and takes about 90 days to process.
 Reinstatement is not guaranteed and is at the discretion of the CIS officers.
 For detailed information about reinstatement, schedule an appointment with the international student specialist.

-Reinstatement Through Travel
+Obtaining New Status Through Travel

 In certain cases, it is advisable to make a new entry into the U.S. on a new initial I-20 instead of applying for reinstatement.
 Such cases include if you will travel soon after falling out of status or if you have a low GPA.
 Re-entry is not reinstatement into your current status; instead, it is giving you a new SEVIS ID, which requires you to pay the SEVIS fee again.
 Any previous time accumulated towards employment benefits will be lost; your academic record does not change.
 As you will need a new I-20, you will need to first submit new bank information to the International Student Center as a part of this process.